 I may receive a commission if you purchase through links in this post.
 I am not a doctor; please consult your practitioner before changing your supplement or healthcare regimen.

+Pumpkin Cookies are classic spice-cookie-meets-cake.
 Giant cookies are super fun, and they’re easy to make.
-Plus the cookie has an exciting dimension when frosted — like a cake!
+Plus cookies have an exciting dimension when frosted — like a cake!
 Frosted pumpkin cookies are a seasonal treat I’ve loved for years.
 This spin is perfect for the GAPS and Paleo diets, and I’m especially excited for GAPS diet folks who feel they need a special treat.
 GAPS treats are harder to find.
 This recipe can also be made dairy-free, with an alternative to the Buttercream Frosting here.
-If you wish, make this cookie batter into normal size cookies; it’s wonderful no matter what.
-Happy fall!

 For birthdays, this recipe makes a fun and different birthday “cake”.
 For Thanksgiving, the pumpkin flavor is perfect, seasonal and festive.
 For Christmas or winter celebrations, this recipe can be made into traditionally sized cookies and is a great addition to any cookie plate.